Search API Connector Documentation

 - Fill in the other required parameters:

 projectionfield.
-This will retrieve some additional useful fields in the response.
+This will retrieve some additional useful fields like campaign names (without using projection, you'll get just the IDs).

 - Run your request.